chronicle/detection-rules/tools/content_manager/README.md

 * Verify that a rule is a valid YARA-L rule without creating a new rule or evaluating it over data
 * Retrieve the latest version of all detection rules from Google SecOps and write them to local `.yaral` files along with their current state/configuration
 * Update detection rules in Google SecOps based on local rule files, e.g., create new rules, create a new rule version, or enable/disable/archive rules
+* Retrieve the latest version of all data tables from Google SecOps and write them to local files along with their current state/configuration
+* Create or update data tables in Google SecOps based on local files
 * Retrieve the latest version of all reference lists from Google SecOps and write them to local files along with their current state/configuration
 * Create or update reference lists in Google SecOps based on local files
 * Manage [rule exclusions](https://cloud.google.com/chronicle/docs/detection/rule-exclusions) in Google SecOps based on a local config file